LionDriver/capatimelapse/README.md

 3. cd capatimelapse
 4. sudo ./INSTALL.sh
 5. IMPORTANT - Reboot after install has completed.
+6. You may also need to press "delete all photos" in order to clear out the demo picture before attempting to take pictures.

 ## How to use
 Once your pi has rebooted.
 Connect to it by opening your webbrowser and pointing to the pi IP address or hostname.local (using the hostname of your pi).
 If you are unsure of your pi's IP address you can look for it using "sudo ip addr show"(eth0 if wired, wlan0 if on wifi) or by looking at your router's connected devices screen.